Home Science Atom Structure Elementary Particles

 Some of the positively charged subatomic elementary particles pass through the hole in the cathode and produce a spot on the far end of the discharge tube.

-Properties of Protons Particles
+Properties of Proton

 Nature and location of subatomic particles proton found by Thomson in science.